Penis Numbing Cream For Premature Ejaculation

 Lidocaine lowers the sensitivity levels in the penis, helping to prolong orgasm.

-Penis numbing cream contains ingredients that affect the nerves under the skin, which may help to delay ejaculation.
+They contain ingredients that affect the nerves under the skin, which may help to delay ejaculation.
+But does numbing cream for sex delay ejaculation?

 What Is Penis Numbing Cream?